Langstroth hive: Bee space

-Later, in 1848, Dzierżon introduced grooves into his hives' side walls, to replace the strips of wood that the top-bars had earlier been hung from.
+Later, in 1848, Dzierżon introduced grooves into his hives' side walls, to replace the strips of wood from which the top bars had earlier been hung.
 The grooves were 8 × 8 mm.

 In Europe, both Dzierżon and fellow apiarist Baron August von Berlepsch had been focused on side-opened hives.
-Land resources for beekeeping was limited, and traditionally multiple bee hives had been kept in a single beehouse.
+Land resources for beekeeping were limited, and traditionally, multiple beehives had been kept in a single beehouse.
 The so-called bee space had been incorporated by Berlepsch into his frame arrangement (Bienen-Zeitung, May 1852) following Dzierżon's discovery that grooves added to inner walls remained free of propolis (1848).
-Thus, the correct distance between frame side-bar and hive wall was already understood by some European beekeepers before 1851.
+Thus, the correct distance between frame side bar and hive wall was already understood by some European beekeepers before 1851.